hmdc/ood-documentation/source/how-tos/app-development/interactive/sub-apps.rst

-Sub-Apps and Reconfiguring exsting apps
+Sub-Apps and Reconfiguring existing apps
 =======================================

 Sub-Apps are a term we use for providing variants of existing apps.